GameFoundry/bsf/Documentation/Manuals/Native/mono.md

 Field values are represented by their raw types if they are value types (*int*, *float* or *struct* types in C#), and as **MonoObject** pointer for reference types.

 # MonoProperty {#mono_f}
 Properties are very similar to fields, retrieved from a **MonoClass** object by calling @ref bs::MonoClass::getProperty "MonoClass::getProperty()".
 The returned value is a @ref bs::MonoProperty "MonoProperty" which provides information about the property and allows you to retrieve and set values on it.
-The main difference is that properties in C# can be indexed (like arrays) and therefore a two set of set/get methods are provided, one accepting an index and other one not.
+The main difference is that properties in C# can be indexed (like arrays) and therefore two sets of set/get methods are provided, one accepting an index and other one not.
 It's up to the user to know which one to call.
 The methods are @ref bs::MonoProperty::get "MonoProperty::get()" / @ref bs::MonoProperty::set "MonoProperty::set()" and @ref bs::MonoProperty::getIndexed "MonoProperty::getIndexed()" / @ref bs::MonoProperty::setIndexed "MonoProperty::setIndexed()".

 ~~~~~~~~~~~~~{.cpp}
 // Read property value from a specific object instance